Ontmusic3. What is a song?

 ➢ If there can be non-intentionally produced music is it all of the same quality?
 That is, could some of it be evaluated as being better or worse music in relationship to each other, or would each piece be judged to be at the same level of goodness or badness?

-Suppose that some makes a music box that can be cranked up and then the music gets played mechanically.
+Suppose that someone makes a music box that can be cranked up and then the music gets played mechanically.
 Here it is clear that the music was made intentionally.
 However, when it gets played there are no concurrent intentions being used to produce the music had by any musician.
-Plus there are no musicians concurrently playing the music during te music being played by the music box.
-Similarly, this same situation occurs, does it not, whenever anyone plays a CD or long playing record.
+Plus there are no musicians concurrently playing the music while the music is played by the music box.
+Similarly, this same situation occurs, does it not, whenever anyone plays a CD or long playing record?

-In each of these situations the music has been intentionally produced to be capable of being reproduced as a musical sonic event in the future.
+In each of these situations the music has been intentionally produced to be capable of being reproduced as a musical sonic event in the future without the need for either musicians or musician's intentions to occur when music is played using a music box, a record, or a CD 💿.

 Objections to Music production NOT requiring intentional agents